ae2079/funding-pot/README.md

 When the script has executed a JSON report will be added under `data/production/output/<PROJECT_NAME>/<BATCH_NUMBER>.json`.
 You can use this file to better understand what has been proposed to the safe.

+**Running the script will store a json to data/<environment>/output/transactions that can then be executed in the safe UI.**

 ## Running the vesting script

 ### Pre-requisites